poojasharma097/CodeSense/README.md

 ### Landing Page

-We can navigate to object detection, quiz or game page via the navbar
+We can navigate to algorithm visualizer, quiz or game page via the navbar

-- We can also click on the give command button, it starts voice recognition and accepts commands:
+- We can also click on the give command button, it starts voice recognition and accepts commands: give quiz, play game
-  -- give exam
-  -- detect object
-  -- play game

 ### Quiz/examination page